Home Enroll Now For Health Professionals For Patients For Researchers FAQs

 Who can participate in The Pregnancy Research Project?

-- Women who are currently pregnant at 12 or more gestational weeks
+- are currently pregnant at 12 or more gestational weeks

-For mothers who have already delivered their baby, records will be requested of the mothers prenatal course as well as hospital and delivery records, laboratory results, and medical imaging.
+For mothers who have already delivered their baby, records will be requested of the mothers prenatal course as well as hospital and delivery records, laboratory results, and medical imaging relating to the pregnancy.
 If the mother delivered a living baby, the newborn hospital records will also be requested.

 Can I participate if I live outside the United States?

 Yes.
-The Pregnancy Research Project is available to participants anywhere in the world as long as the mother can complete the survey in English and the medical record is in English.
-We plan to expand the Pregnancy Research Project to non-English speaking mothers and medical records that are not in English in the near future.
+The survey portion of the Pregnancy Research Project is available to participants anywhere in the world.
+We plan to expand the Pregnancy Research Project to non-English speaking mothers and medical records that are not in English in the future.

-Why do you only include records on pregnancies at 12 or more weeks?
+I am currently pregnant.
+Why can I only participate at 12 or more weeks?